Fermented maize porridge

 From your food

 In a world looking to make a fast-buck the pharmaceutical world is looking to make vast amounts of money by turning this ancient practice of fermenting our foods into big business.
-One advantage of that is that you will quite likely get a broader spectrum of bugs.
+From your own kitchen the advantage is that you will get a broader spectrum of bugs.

-So now and again taking a neutraceutical "drug" perhaps makes some sense but our understanding is that we should be getting our probiotics first and foremost from our own fermented foods.
+But now and again taking a neutraceutical "drug" perhaps makes some sense; but our understanding is that we should be getting our probiotics first and foremost from our own fermented foods.

-And it's only because we have got so far from making our own kefir, and fermenting sauerkraut and kimchi that our intestines have got into such a mess in the first place.
+And it's only because we have got so far from making our own kefir and fermenting cabbage for example to make sauerkraut and kimchi that our intestines have got into such a mess in the first place.

 Live bugs vs their metabolites